MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-policies.md

 There are the following authoritative options for determining that one or more ALZ policies has been superseded by built-in Azure policies as follows:
 - You periodically review [What's new](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new) and note that one or more policies are indicated as being superseded.
 An example can be seen [here](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new#policy-13)
-- You are leveraging the [AzGovViz tool](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as obsolete.
+- You use the [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as obsolete.
 For more details on how this can be determined refer to [here](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting#screenshots)

 ### Migration steps